Walking the Modern Shepherd’s Path

 when we first got the flock, i thought they would be “work.” and they are—there’s feeding, shearing, tending to the land. but in between those tasks are long, quiet moments leaning on a fence post, coffee in hand, watching them graze. they’ve shown me that tending is as much about presence as it is about care.

-guests often find themselves wandering toward the pastures, drawn by soft bleats. some watch from a distance, while others join in during shearing season or help gather plants for natural dye workshops.
+i love when guests find themselves wandering toward the pastures, drawn by soft bleats. some watch from a distance, some draw images of the flock, while others have helped during shearing season or have made stuff for the shop from the wool.